"How To Be Happy All The Time"

 In this book Paramhansa Yogananda explains what happiness is about and where and how to find it (and where not to).

-This spiritual book is a compilation of extracts of lessons that Paramhansa Yogananda wrote, and therefore it is possible to read one of the extracts randomly and simply let it sink in.
+This spiritual book is a compilation of extracts of lessons that Paramhansa Yogananda wrote - so you can read one of the extracts randomly and simply let it sink in.

 • "Happiness is not a thing: it is a state of mind.
 It must be lived."